-This webinar examines the ethical issues that have arisen in the context of the COVID-19 pandemic.
-It addresses the following questions:
+This webinar examined the ethical issues that have arisen in the context of the COVID-19 pandemic.
+It addressed the following questions:

 - What are the ethical issues that have arisen during the COVID-19 pandemic?
 To what extent are these issues specific to patient populations and/or geographical regions?
 To what extent are they general?

 - Has pharmaceutical medicine been sufficiently cognisant of these ethical issues?
 And has it responded in a sufficient manner to the ethical issues?

 - Do we need to adjust or change our approach to ethics during a PHE?